alsadio/RLagent-tic-tac-toe/README.md

 ## Implemented Algorithms
 1. **Evolutionary Strategy**: An approach that evolves a population of agents over time, selecting the best performers to create new generations.
-2. **NEAT (NeuroEvolution of Augmenting Topologies)**: A genetic algorithm for the generation of evolving artificial neural networks.
-3. **SARSA (State-Action-Reward-State-Action)**: An on-policy TD control algorithm for estimating action-value functions.
+2. **SARSA (State-Action-Reward-State-Action)**: An on-policy TD control algorithm for estimating action-value functions.
-4. **Q-Learning**: An off-policy TD control algorithm that learns the value of an action in a particular state.
+3. **Q-Learning**: An off-policy TD control algorithm that learns the value of an action in a particular state.

 ## Key Features
 - Implementation of multiple reinforcement learning algorithms for comparison